YMC-22/smart-filter/README.md

 ### List Filters
 Add code to `function.php` to your theme

-`ID` is number container filter on page
+`ID` is serial number of the filter on the page

 **Change previous or next numbered paginator arrows:**
 ```php